stitchdata/docs/_developer-files/connect/api/documentation/api-form-properties.md

       {% include developers/api-form-properties.html content="destination" %}

-  - title: "Source Form Properties"
+  - title: "Source form properties"
     anchor: "source-form-properties"
     content: |
       Source form properties should be sent in the `properties` argument when using the [Create]({{ api.core-objects.sources.create.anchor }}) or [Update a Source]({{ api.core-objects.sources.update.anchor }}) endpoints.